cloudinary-devs/TQ-Extension-Cloudinary-Video/levels/cloudinary_video/objectives/m3_o2_dimensions/walkthrough.md

 ## <a name="scale">Scale</a>

-We can use the same *c_scale* operation to change the size of a video to specific dimensions using the width (w) and height (h) parameters.
-Note: The video will be distorted if both width (w) and height (h) are specified in a different ratio than the original video.
+We can use the same *c_scale* operation to change the size of a video to specific dimensions using the width (w) and/or height (h) parameters.

 ### Scale Example